 Gordon Hesketh, the original director, sensed that the show wasn't working and the star was unhappy.
 He would be replaced by Bruce Gowers who would later find international fame as the director for Queen's Bohemian Rhapsody promo in 1975, a record that Everett himself debuted months before its release.
 Talking to the Daily Mirror about his new series Everett said "The new show will be something quite different, not that I expect it to knock 'Top of the Pops' off the screen.
 That old thing will still be with us in 1998."
 He would also play bad records as well as new releases, presaging his 'World's Worst Record Show' on Capital a few years' later.

 The show came at the right time for Everett after an off-

-Despite the station's happiness with the show it isn't networked by ITV.
+Despite the station's happiness with the show it isn't fully networked by ITV.
 Some stations shift it around their schedules, while others chose to ignore it.
-But by the end of August 1970 London Weekend were happy enough that they book Everett for another thirteen shows, plus another six weeks as the MC for the Bob Kerr’s Whoopee Band show on Friday evenings, beginning September.
+But by the end of August 1970 London Weekend were happy enough to book Everett for another thirteen shows, plus another six weeks as the MC for the Bob Kerr’s Whoopee Band show on Friday evenings, beginning in September.